Get insider access

 60.68%

-The TV has an alright color gamut.
-Coverage of the DCI-P3 color space is good, so most HDR content is displayed well.
+The TV has an okay color gamut.
+Coverage of the DCI-P3 color space is pretty good, but it can't display a wide color gamut, and there are slight inaccuracies in most colors.
 Coverage of the wider Rec.
-2020 color space isn't very good, though, so content mastered in that color space looks dull and more muted, and colors are inaccurate.
+2020 color space, meanwhile, isn't very good, so content mastered in that color space looks dull and more muted, and colors are inaccurate.

 5.9